IRS Forms

 Wow, practical tips from the field

-- Add a calendar reminder 30 days before each W‑2 deadline and each 941 due date.
-Consistency matters because missed W‑2s for two years can undo your election retroactively.
+• Add a calendar reminder 30 days before each W‑2 deadline and each 941 due date.
+Consistency matters because missed W‑2s for two years or more, plus a 60-day non-response to an IRS request, let the IRS permanently revoke your election.

 Payroll and W‑2 Reporting After the Election